nivertech/atsd-use-cases/UKAviation/README.md

 The default portal, from which you can customize the dataset results, again can be found here: **[DEFAULT](https://apps.axibase.com/chartlab/972babb9)**

 We will walk through a brief example on how to customize the default portal to compare UK Domestic terminal traffic for scheduled flights between 2015 and 2016.
-But before we walk through this example, the user must first install ATSD:

-1. [Install the database](https://github.com/axibase/atsd-docs/tree/master/installation#installation) on a virtual machine or in a Linux container.
-2. [Install Axibase Collector](https://github.com/axibase/axibase-collector-docs/blob/master/installation.md#axibase-collector-installation) and configure it to write data into your ATSD instance.
-3. Login into your ATSD account.

-If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!

 ### Example 1
 -------------